-Further, HMEL is strategically important for HPCL to meet the demand for petroleum products in the North India as HPCL does not have any refinery in this region.
-HMEL has a product offtake agreement with HPCL with a take-or-pay clause for its liquid products till CY2026, mitigating the offtake risk.
+Further, HMEL is strategically important for HPCL to meet the demand for petroleum products in North India as HPCL does not have any refinery in this region.
+HMEL has a product offtake agreement with HPCL with a take-or-pay clause for its liquid products till CY2026 (with rollover option for another 5+5 years), mitigating the offtake risk.
 Additionally, HPCL has provided operational and financial support to HMEL in the past.
-It has extended support in the form of letters of comfort to back a part of the borrowing programme and also has a sponsor support agreement (SSA) to fund any cost overruns in the petrochemical capex undertaken by HMEL.

 However, the ratings are tempered by the elevated debt levels on account of the recently commissioned large petrochemical project (1.2 MMTPA mixed feed cracker).
-While the project has been commissioned, the stabilisation and ramp-up of production remains a key monitorable.
 Moreover, the petrochemical spreads have remained subdued owing to the excess capacities in Asia as well as subdued demand from China and Europe and the company remains exposed to the inherent volatility in petrochemical spreads.

 The ratings also take into account the vulnerability of the company's profitability to the global refining margin cycle, import duty protection and INR-USD parity levels.
-The ratings also consider the asset concentration risk from being a single-location www.icra .in Page | 1 refinery and the sensitivity of profits to crude oil price volatility as inventory losses/gains are likely to be higher for land-locked refineries like HMEL when there is a sharp fall/rise in crude oil prices because of the high inventory holdings.
+The ratings also consider the asset concentration risk from being a single-location refinery and the sensitivity of profits to crude oil price volatility.
+The inventory losses/gains are likely to be higher for land-locked refineries like HMEL when there is a sharp fall/rise in crude oil prices because of the high inventory holdings.